ssmores/ruby-suggestotron/README.md

 * Rails: 5.0.2

 ### Running locally using Vagrant
-For my Vagrant set up,tTo run locally using Vagrant, in the terminal type ` $ rails server -b 0.0.0.0 -p 5000 ` The `-b` is what IP you'd like to use, and the `-p` is the port number you'd like to use.
+For my Vagrant set up, to run locally using Vagrant, in the terminal type ` $ rails server -b 0.0.0.0 -p 5000 ` The `-b` is the IP you'd like to use, and the `-p` is the port number you'd like to use.